Month 12, Day 18, Friday 12:30 a.m.

 It attacked viciously, but didn’t fly away as it might have done if not for its children.
 Its teeth cut through the yarn of her scarf rather easily, but didn’t injure her hand beneath.

 Still, Sebastien drew away.
 She didn’t want to ruin her scarf—it had been expensive—and the sprite was too distressed to handle relocation.
 It might hurt itself out of panic.

 It chittered and buzzed at her, and even flew at her face a few times to try and drive her away.

 “Stop that!
 I’m trying to help you,” she said, ducking back.
 ‘Maybe a box, or a pot, something I could put them in to hold them safely and securely.’
-She didn’t have anything like that on her person, but she might be able to borrow one from a nearby shop or home.
+She had nothing like that on her person, but she might be able to borrow one from a nearby shop or home.
 ‘Or maybe I could cast a docility spell on them.’
-She’d watched Liza cast one on her ravens a couple times, and was confident she could replicate it.
+She’d watched Liza cast one on her ravens a couple of times, and was confident she could replicate it.